The Onion Knights

 All in all, there's something to be said of the Onion Knights' blank slate-ism.
 Final Fantasy III is a NES-era RPG, meaning that it doesn't have much on the more graphically flexible later games in the series.
 Final Fantasy V, the next game to use the job system, would give each of the Warriors a unique outfit for each job.
 Then the 3D era came in and games that featured the job system took advantage, including III's own remake that went for a middle ground: consistent job outfits with unique touches for each character.

 In contrast, the NES era didn't have as much to work with, especially with the recycled assets: Firion, Guy and Leon recycled sprites from FF1 (indeed, Firion and Leon both use the Warrior for their basis).
 FF3, in turn, uses several sprites from FF2, such as Gordon and Ricard being repurposed for the Scholar and the Dragoon in addition to touching up the further reused FF1 assets.
 While we can't say for sure that Square-Enix wanted to have explicit protagonists, odds are that they probably couldn't even if they wanted to: The nature of the NES game meant that it'd be impossible to have distinct characters with the job system, and III's simple storyline meant that they probably weren't concerned with focusing on characterization for the protagonists.
+Then again, an interview reveals that the idea of giving the four distinct characterization was on the table at one point.

 Other Appearances